SIMSBURY COMMUNITY TELEVISION, INC.

 SECTION 1: The Officers shall perform the duties as prescribed by these Bylaws.

 SECTION 2: The President shall be the chief executive officer of the corporation and shall exercise general supervision over its affairs and offices.
+The day to day affairs of the corporation shall be managed by the Station Manager who shall report directly to the President.
 This shall be consistent with the policies and procedures established by the Board of Directors.
-The President shall preside at all meetings of the Board and Executive Committee and shall be an ex- officio member of all committees with the exception of the Nominating Committee.
+The President shall preside at all meetings of the Board and Executive Committee and shall be an ex-officio member of all committees with the exception of the Nominating Committee.
 At the Annual Meeting of the corporation, the President shall present a report of the condition of the corporation.
 The President shall present the annual budget for the following year no later than the November Board meeting.
 The President shall have the authority to sign, make and endorse in the name of the corporation, checks, drafts, and orders for payment of money.

 SECTION 3: The Vice President(s) shall, in the absence of the President and upon designation by the President and/or the Board of Directors, carry out the duties of the President with full authority and powers of said office.
 The Vice President(s) shall perform such other duties as designated by the President and/or the Board of Directors.